xiaoshi22/ZebraPuzzle/README.md

 # Zebra Puzzle
+Run "python main.py" to see the solution to Zebra Puzzle shown below.

 Consider the following logic puzzle: In five houses, each with a different color, live five persons of different nationalities, each of whom prefers a different brand of candy, a different drink, and a different pet.
 Given the following facts, the questions to answer are “Where does the zebra live, and in which house do they drink water?”

 * The Englishman lives in the red house.